bocke/unipcemu/README.md

 	- Run (with sudo for installation rights) the above command, replacing [re]build with install to install the application for usage.
 - For Playstation Vita (VitaSDK):
 	- Run make vita [re]build [SDL2] [SDL[2]_net] (depends on SDL(2) without or without SDL(2)_net)
+- For Nintendo Switch (devkitPro):
+	- Make sure to export the PORTLIBS environment variable to be set to $DEVKITPRO/portlibs/switch
+	- Make sure to set the PORTLIBS to the PKG_CONFIG_PATH:$PORTLIBS after the above.
+	- Run make switch [re]build [SDL2] [SDL[2]_net]
 - For Visual C++:
 	- Open the projects within the VisualC subfolders(the solution file) and compile SDL2 and SDL2main.
 Also compile the SDL2_net project when used(after compiling SDL2 itself).
 		- Add the paths **C:\SDL\SDL1.2.15\include** to both SDL 1.2 Win32 and x64 target include directories, as well as **C:\SDL\SDL1.2.15\VisualC\$(Platform)\$(Configuration)** to both Win32 and x64 target library directories.